Streamlinelv/cartbounty/README.md

 ### When would a cart be considered as abandoned?

 Once the cart is saved, it is considered as abandoned after a period of 60 minutes.
 Email notifications will be sent out only after the cart is abandoned.

+### How to send automated abandoned cart recovery emails?

+The free version of CartBounty offers a basic solution for sending abandoned cart recovery emails using the default WordPress mail server.
+This recovery option works best if you have a small to medium number of abandoned carts.

+If your emails are not reaching your recipients or they end up in the spam box, you might try switching from your default WordPress mail server to an SMTP.
+To do this just install one of the available WordPress SMTP plugins available in the [WordPress plugin directory](https://wordpress.org/plugins/).

+If you would like to [send your visitors automated abandoned cart recovery emails via ActiveCampaign, GetResponse or MailChimp](https://www.cartbounty.com "send your visitors automated abandoned cart recovery emails") please consider supporting our efforts and purchase our Pro version.

+[ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC)* offers exceptional ways to automate your abandoned carts using If/Else statements to create different actions and triggers when to send out emails.
+[GetResponse](https://www.getresponse.com/?a=vPJGRchyVX&c=cartbounty_free_readme)* is a beautifully designed email marketing platform to save and recover online abandoned shopping carts.
+And [MailChimp](https://mailchimp.com) offers a forever Free plan that you can use to send abandoned cart recovery emails.

+If you would like to enable additional WordPress recovery email features and add multiple language support, please consider [upgrading to Pro](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce").

 ### What are ghost carts, how do they work and how to use them?